November 2015 E-News from Diversity and Inclusion

 Monday, November 16, 4:00 pm in Wille Hall, Coats Campus Center, Bend

 This is a roundtable discussion with these scholars: Dr. Robert Harrison will address ancient and modern ideas of the Caliphate; Karim Hamdy will talk about Tunisia since the Arab Spring; Jessica Hammerman will talk about the enduring impact of French culture on the region.
 Well celebrate by eating food catered by Kebaba and listening to North African Music.
-This event is sponsored by ASCOCC's World Cultures Club and Multicultural Activities.
+This event is sponsored by ASCOCC's World Cultures Club and Diversity and Inclusion.

 The Many Faces of Gender: What Does It Mean To Be Female or Male?? *